 - a continually inclusive, collaborative environment for all.

 BLC believes that advocacy for every client should include a strategy to make lasting improvements in the stability of health and housing.
-BLC has partnerships with Seattle advocacy groups, legal service providers, and the American government on behalf of disabled persons near the poverty line.
+BLC has partnerships with Seattle advocacy groups, legal service providers, and the American government on behalf of disabled persons at or below the poverty line.
 BLC combats the recurrent denial of disability benefits and helps navigate the administrative process quickly and with compassion.

 SSAP & DHAP Projects